TablePress/TablePress/readme.txt

 == Changelog ==

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.1.8 =

+TablePress 2.1.8 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* Improvements and code corrections for enhanced compatibility with the upcoming WordPress 6.4 were added.
+* An issue with flushing the caches of other plugins after updating a table was fixed.
+* The list of allowed CSS properties in “Custom CSS” has been extended to include new properties.
+* The “Advanced Loading” module now properly supports evaluated formulas.
+(TablePress Max only.)
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Please note: The upcoming TablePress 2.2 will require WordPress 6.0 and PHP 7.2 or higher.

 = Version 2.1.7 =